Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: Centralized Cooperative Beamforming Design

 \section{Centralized Cooperative Beamforming Design}

 In this section, we develop a centralized cooperative beamforming optimization framework to solve \eqref{prob_ori}.
-In this scheme, the optimization is performed at a \ac{cpu}, for instance, located at a master or central satellite, which collectively determines the beamformers before disseminating the results to all participating \ac{leo} satellites.\footnote{To implement the centralized cooperative beamforming optimization, the statistical channel parameters between each satellite and all \acp{ut}, i.e., $\bar{\alpha}_{s,u}, \forall s,u$ and ${\beta}_{s,u}, \forall s,u$, must be collected at the \ac{cpu}.
-Note that the proposed optimization framework relies solely on statistical \ac{csi}, which evolves much more slowly than instantaneous \ac{csi}, thereby reducing the sensitivity to channel information outdatedness in practice. } To facilitate the solution, we employ the \ac{wmmse} framework to handle the fractional \ac{sinr} expression in $R_u^{\text{LB}}$.
+In this scheme, the optimization is performed at a \ac{cpu}, for instance, located at a master or central satellite, which collectively determines the beamformers before disseminating the results to all participating \ac{leo} satellites.
+To facilitate the solution, we employ the \ac{wmmse} framework to handle the fractional \ac{sinr} expression in $R_u^{\text{LB}}$.
 Based on the transformations, we propose an iterative optimization procedure to efficiently solve \eqref{prob_ori}.